Tahlor Cahill

 Tahlor Cahill (born 8 June 2003) is a New Zealand rugby union player who plays for the in Super Rugby and in the Bunnings NPC.
 His preferred position is lock.

 Early career

-Cahill attended Shirley Boys High School before moving to Hamilton Boys' High School in his final year of school where he played rugby for their First XV.
+Cahill attended Shirley Boys High School where he played in their First XV and senior volleyball teams.
+Cahill moved to Hamilton Boys' High School for his final year of school where he played rugby for their First XV and captained the senior volleyball team.
 Cahill plays his club rugby for Marist Albion.
 He missed out on selection for the Crusaders U20 squad, however was selected for the New Zealand Barbarians side for the competition, winning the player of the tournament.
-He was selected for the New Zealand U20s in 2023.
+He was selected for the New Zealand U20s in both 2022 & 2023.

 Professional career

-Cahill has represented in the National Provincial Championship since 2023, being named in their full squad for the 2023 Bunnings NPC.
-He was named in the squad for the 2024 Super Rugby Pacific season.
+Cahill has represented in the (NPC) National Provincial Championship since 2023, being named in their full squad for the 2023 Bunnings NPC season.
+Tahlor has since made 36 appearances for Canterbury and has scored one try, being in a 43-11 win aganst Northland during the 2023 season.
+Tahlor has won one Bunnings NPC title with Canterbury winning the 2025 season.